smithkernel/Fivem-Cheat/README.md

 HEX PROJECT / SOME SOURCE CODE SHOW IT'S LEGIT ONLY.
 IF YOU WANT FULL VERSION, CONTACT DISCORD.
 ```

+・I made an injector to test it's safe and got the BYPASS already.
+If you want the full version Please contact Discos to discuss further.

 ****
   <p align="center">
     <a href="https://discord.com/users/943374631644045363">